vedranaa/cp_prototype/week1/1_overview.md

 # Introduction to programming

-Topics to be covered:

-- Get to know your computer
-- Writing and executing programs
+The aim of this week's activities is to prepare you for learning to program.
+In particular we will:

+- Motivate why programming is important for scientists in general and for DTU students in particular.
+- Discuss the computer's file system and command-line interface.
+- Show you how programs may be written and executed.
-- How to learn to program?
-- How to take this course?
+- Give advice regarding how to learn to program and how to take this course.

+Before the next weeks activities, you should also complete the week 2 preparation.